This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 The above code uses unsanitized user input directly into the SQL query.

-This provides a hacker with the opportunity to circumvent the statement and inquire for further information, such as all users' data.
-With a prepared statement, the data entered are escaped, effectively eliminating the possibility of a SQL injection attack.
+This allows a hacker to circumvent the statement and inquire for further information, such as all users' data.
+With a prepared statement, the data entered are escaped, eliminating the possibility of a SQL injection attack.

 Consider the following example, which makes use of a prepared statement.